 When you're introducing a canine companion into your home, it's important to know what you're looking for.
 After all, you'll be living with your new housemate for many years.
-If your ideal pup is medium-sized, laid-back, with a low propensity for shedding, you have a few choices.
-If you're willing to go up or down a few pounds in size, you'll have more options.
+If your ideal is medium-sized dogs that don't shed and stay laid-back, you have a few choices.
+If you're willing to go up or down a few pounds in size, you'll have even more options.

-If you're looking for a medium-sized, calm dog who doesn't shed much, the Xoloitzcuintli is probably the perfect dog for you.
-His name is a mouthful -- pronounce it show-low-eats-queent-lee -- and he's one of the oldest dog breeds around.
-This guy doesn't have much hair at all, is intelligent, affectionate, easy to train and calm; he may just be your dream dog.
-He comes in three sizes: toy, miniature and standard, and ranges from 9 to 30 pounds.
+If you're looking for medium-sized dogs that don't shed much, the Xoloitzcuintli is probably the perfect dog for you.
+Although the name is a mouthful — pronounce it show-low-eats-queent-lee — they are one of the oldest dog breeds around.
+This dog doesn't have much hair at all, is intelligent, affectionate, easy to train, and calm.
+The Xoloitzcuintli may just be your dream dog and comes in three sizes: toy, miniature, and standard, ranging from nine to 30 pounds.

 Other calm non-shedding dogs

 Maxing out at about 23 pounds, the Bedlington terrier just makes it into the medium-sized category.
 Though it's part of the active terrier group, Bedlingtons are a little more low-key than their busy cousins.
 The Boston Terrier, weighing up to 25 pounds, has a similar personality.